 - Select your disk, usually called Macintosh HD, in the table, and click the first aid button in the toolbar.
-During this process, your computer will become unresponsive and there will be no Voiceover feedback.
-As Disk Utility states before it starts, this is normal and should clear up when verification is complete.
+During verification, your computer will become unresponsive and there will be no Voiceover feedback; this is normal and should resolve when verification is complete.

 - Repeat the process for the Macintosh HD - data, volume, typically located just below Macintosh HD in the table.